handwerkerd/tedana/docs/building_decision_trees.rst

 The minimal tree, minimal.json is a good example highlighting the structure and steps in a tree.
 It may be helpful to look at that tree while reading this section.

-A user can specify another decision tree and link to the tree location when tedana is executed.
+A user can specify another decision tree and link to the tree location when tedana is executed with the ``--tree`` option.
 The format is flexible to allow for future innovations, but be advised that this also allows you to to create something with non-ideal results for the current code.
 Some criteria will result in an error if violated, but more will just give a warning.
 If you are designing or editing a tree, look carefully at the warnings.